-Pursuant to the provisions of Section 204 of the Companies Act 2013 and the rulesthereunder the Board of Directors of the Company has appointed CS Sadashiv V. ShetPracticing Company Secretary to conduct the Secretarial Audit.
-The Secretarial AuditReport for the financial year ended 31st March 2017 forms a part of thisAnnual Report.
+Pursuant to the provisions of Section 204 of the Companies Act 2013 and the rulesthereunder the Board of Directors of the Company had appointed CS Sadashiv V. ShetPracticing Company Secretary to conduct the Secretarial Audit for FY 2017-18.
+TheSecretarial Audit Report for the financial year ended 31st March 2018 forms a part of thisAnnual Report.
 The same is self explanatory and requires no comments.

 Vigil Mechanism/Whistle Blower Policy

-The Company has established a Vigil Mechanism/ and Whistle blower Policy for theemployees to report their genuine concerns or grievances and the same has been posted onthe Company's website www.goacarbon.com.
+The Company has established a Vigil Mechanism/ Whistleblower Policy for the employeesto report their genuine concerns or grievances and the same has been posted on theCompany's website www.goacarbon.com.

 The Audit Committee of the Company oversees the Vigil Mechanism.

-Goa Carbon follows well-established and detailed risk assessment and minimisationprocedures which are periodically reviewed by the Board.
+Goa Carbon follows a well-established and detailed risk assessment and minimisationprocedures which are periodically reviewed by the Board.
 The Company has in place abusiness risk management framework for identifying risks and opportunities that may have abearing on the organization's objectives assessing them in terms of likelihood andmagnitude of impact and determining a response strategy.